 - Unwillingness to rebrand all your visual assets.
-If you just want a new business name and new logo and are not prepared to update all of your company’s visual assets to the new brand, you will simply confuse your customers and prospective customers.
+If you just want a new business name and logo and are not prepared to update your company’s visual assets to the new brand, you will confuse your customers and prospective customers.

 - You get bored with your existing brand.
 Boredom is rarely a good reason to rebrand.
-Like Coca-Cola, some of the world’s most successful brands have maintained a consistent brand for many decades.
+Like Coca-Cola, some of the world’s most successful brands have maintained a consistent brand for decades.
 Consistency is one reason customers fall in love with a brand, so be careful to change things simply because you want to see something new.

 - New management wants to leave a mark.
-A new CEO or chief marketing officer might think that a rebrand is a quick solution to showing that the company is taking a new direction.
-But this is rarely helpful unless the rebrand is accompanied by big institution changes that actually reflect this new direction.
+A new CEO or chief marketing officer might think rebranding is a quick solution to showing that the company is taking a new direction.
+But this is rarely helpful unless the rebrand is accompanied by big institutional changes that reflect this new direction.

 How to rebrand: